Cover crops can be used to prevent nitrogen loss

-- Spring rye growth was good at most sites with soil nitrate reduced under the cover crop compared to the check strips at all sites.
+- At most sites, the spring rye growth did well with soil nitrate reduced under the cover crop.
+Compared to the check strips of all sites.

-- Rye growth and nitrogen uptake were greater in southern than central Minnesota.
+- Rye growth and nitrogen uptake were greater in southern Minnesota rather than central Minnesota.

-- Across sites, there was no significant difference in silage or grain yield between the cover crop and check strips.
+- Across sites, there was not a significant difference in silage or grain yield between the cover crop and check strips.

 Future research is required to assess the effects of cover crop termination methods and timing on nitrogen dynamics and performance of the subsequent corn crop.
 To obtain the full research report visit this link.